Wader Quest’s aims

 Waders are under more global pressure today than at any time in the past, particularly long-distance migrants that depend upon the intertidal zone for refuelling and resting.
 Nearly half (48%) of wader species, where a population trend is known, are in decline.
 That is why Rick and Elis Simpson set up Wader Quest in 2012.

 We support Community Wader Conservation where local groups and communities, mostly volunteers, work to protect their local wader populations whether they are breeding, passage or non-breeding populations.
-We think of this as the conservation arm of ‘citizen science’ and believe it to be equally as important.
+We think of this as the conservation arm of ‘citizen science’ and believe it to be equally, if not more, important.
 We also believe that the cumulative effect of these small conservation projects is significant and it gives concerned people a real sense that they are able to become involved and that they are making a tangible difference in their own back yard to tackle an acute global ecological crisis.

 We also assist with small research projects that struggle to find other funding by purchase of equipment and tools, particularly if they can show some sort of community involvement.

-We do not take a wage and 100% of donations, Friends subscriptions and sponsorship payments are guaranteed to go to conservation projects.
+We do not take a wage and 100% of all donations and subscriptions, and 50% of all sales are guaranteed to go to conservation projects.

 We have the great pleasure of working with many like-minded people and very much appreciate their feedback about the work we are doing.